-Students who have met the criteria for graduating with General Honors, Departmental Honors, and General Honors in Arts and Sciences will also be published in the commencement program.
+Students who have met the criteria for graduating with General Honors, Departmental Honors, and University Honors will also be published in the commencement program.
 (Refer to "Honors Programs" section of this Catalog below for the criteria to receive honors).

 PRESIDENT'S AND VICE PRESIDENT'S LIST